Dead or Alive? Implications of the Muon Anomalous Magnetic Moment for 3-3-1 Models: Introduction

 \section{Introduction}

 The Standard Model (SM) offers an excellent description of the strong and electroweak interactions in nature.
 Its theoretical predictions, calculated beyond tree level, are compatible with experimental measurements with unprecedented accuracy.
-However, there are many open questions, which cannot be solved within the SM.
+Nevertheless, there are many open questions, which cannot be addressed within the SM.
 The long-standing muon anomalous magnetic moment anomaly, if experimentally confirmed, is one of them.
 The deviation of the magnetic moment of any charged fermion from its Dirac prediction, $g/2=1$, is quantified by the aforementioned anomalous magnetic moment $(g-2)/2$.
-For the case of muon, the SM predicts
+For the case of the muon, the SM predicts,

-This value takes into account the electromagnetic, weak and hadronic corrections (See \cite{Lindner:2016bgg} for a recent review).
-The theoretical errors shown in Eq. \eqref{amuSM} correspond to the electroweak, lowest-order hadronic, and higher-order hadronic contributions, respectively.
-There are several diagrams that contribute to $a^{SM}_\mu$ and they have been computed beyond one-loop.
+This value takes into account the electromagnetic, weak, and hadronic corrections (See \cite{Lindner:2016bgg} for a recent review).
+The theoretical error showed in Eq. \eqref{amuSM} corresponds to the electroweak, lowest-order hadronic, and higher-order hadronic contributions, respectively.
+Several diagrams that contribute to $a^{SM}_\mu$ have been computed beyond one-loop.

 Experiments have measured the muon anomalous magnetic moment using the principle of Larmor precession, whose frequency is proportional to the magnetic field which the charged particle is subject to.
 As the theoretical and experimental errors shrank, a discrepancy, quantified by $\Delta a_\mu= a_\mu^{exp}-a_\mu^{SM}$, was observed between the Standard Model prediction and the experimental measurements.
 Comparing the SM prediction with the measurements from Brookhaven National Lab \cite{Bennett:2002jb,Bennett:2006fi}, we get,